-Five images from the month of January – I have been right out straight this month and haven't had anytime to update the blog with new posts.
+January, White Mountains – I have been right out straight this month and haven't had anytime to update the blog with new posts.
 And it looks like I have a full shooting schedule the remainder of the month, so here are a few shots from the last few weeks.
 The on and off dustings of snow here in the White Mountains of New Hampshire have made for some great snowscapes!
 Make sure you get out and enjoy the snow!

 Harvard Brook – Lincoln, New Hampshire USA